hanishkvc/prgs-docs-spreadsheetkvc/README.md

 THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.

+### 20200901IST0234

+Now one can call builtin python functions as part of =expressions.

+Updated to a new _nvalue and associated logic, which is more flexible and allows =expressions to be more complex, including calling functions within functions i.e a function's argument can inturn be a function call.
+Also it evaluates the parts of a =expression in a more structured way.
+Also it no longer forces the result of the evaluation to be a float.

+	This allows round and int python functions to be used as part of =expressions in a more flexible manner.

+Added new parse module and the same is used for many parts of the parsing logic of the program now.

 ## Vasudhaiva Kutumbakam (the World is One Family)